ShapeShiftOS-WIP/material-components-android/docs/theming/Motion.md

 **AndroidX (preferred)**

-*   Available in the `com.google.android.material.transition` package
+*   Available in the `com.bottombar.navigation.material.transition` package
 *   Supports API Level 14+
 *   Supports Fragments and Views, but not Activities or Windows
 *   Contains backported bug fixes and consistent behavior across API Levels

 **Platform**

-*   Available in the `com.google.android.material.transition.platform` package
+*   Available in the `com.bottombar.navigation.material.transition.platform` package
 *   Supports API Level 21+
 *   Supports Fragments, Views, Activities, and Windows
 *   Bug fixes not backported and may have different behavior across API Levels